Caron Tuttle, Atascosa Animal Allies

 You can take action to prevent your cat from getting lost and increase the odds that your kitty will be returned, should they go missing.
 Keeping your cat indoors or only letting them out when supervised (or in a catio) are great ways to be sure your cat stays safe.
 Plus, not allowing free access to the outdoors has the added bonus of minimizing impact on wildlife.
 It also means your cat is less likely to fall victim to predators, traffic, or accidents.

 Microchipping your cat is another precaution that can pay off if your kitty is missing.
 For many pet parents, however, microchipping is a mysterious, misunderstood practice.
-Michelson Found Animals has some great videos and a quick quiz that help to explain what microchipping can and can’t do.
+Michelson Found Animals has some great videos that helps to explain what microchipping can and can’t do.
 Spoiler alert: There isn’t an app for that.
 Microchips are only as valuable as the database their information is stored in.
 Be sure to keep your microchip information current.
 Make a habit of updating it annually.
 If you haven’t microchipped your pets, low- and no-cost microchipping programs are out there.
 Contact your local shelter for a referral or to find out more.

 Social networks and online forums have made searching for a lost pet a community endeavor.
 Using apps like Nextdoor or local Facebook groups for missing and lost pets have helped expand searches.
 There are even specialty sites like Pawboost.com and Lostmykitty.com that offer both free and paid listings to spread the word about your missing cat to neighbors, shelters, and forums.
 Along with these, you are best served by contacting your local shelters and rescues with your pet’s photo, description, and microchip number.
 Cats can travel or be accidentally transported away from home, so checking with shelters and rescues outside of your immediate area is beneficial as well.